 When Gary arrives in Deerlaken, all the predictable stereotypes are on display.
 (Although Deerlaken is supposed to be in Wisconsin, the movie’s Deerlaken scenes were actually filmed in Rockmart, Georgia.)
 The only thing that Stewart didn’t do to add to the condescending stereotypes of Midwestern rural people is have anyone chew on hayseed.

-The volunteers for Frank’s campaign aren’t very smart, which is the movie’s way of saying that people in this area are very uneducated.
+The volunteers for Jack’s campaign aren’t very smart, which is the movie’s way of saying that people in this area are very uneducated.
 When the volunteers start calling people on their phone lists, they find out they’re accidentally calling each other at campaign headquarters instead of voters, because the volunteers mistook the office phone list for the voters phone list.
 And it takes Gary to point out this mistake to them.
 That’s how “dumb” these locals are.

 Gary is staying a motel where the motel bar is also the “front desk.”
 It’s a bar where men wear flannel shirts and have names like Big Mike (played by Will Sasso) and Little Mike (played by Will McLaughlin) and don’t seem to have an education past high school.
 The motel and the town are so “behind the times” that they don’t even have Wi-Fi or broadband service throughout most of the town.
 They mostly access the Internet through dial-up service.
 The annoying screech of a dial-up modem connection is a running “joke” in the film.

 And there’s a badly written scene of Gary and some of the men on his team parked in a car outside the town’s high school, one of the few places with Wi-Fi access.
 Gary and his team are asked to leave, but they refuse, so they get kicked out of the parking lot because the school’s security people think it’s a car full of possible sexual predators.